- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Daniels joined Carbon County Veterinary Hospital in June of 2015.
 She was born and raised in Lafayette, Louisiana.
 Dr. Daniels attended Louisiana State University in Baton Rouge, earning her Bachelors in Animal Science in 2012 and Doctorate in Veterinary Medicine in 2015.

 Dr. Daniels is a member of the American Veterinary Medical Association, Wyoming Veterinary Medical Association, American Association of Small Ruminant Practitioners, and currently serves as Treasurer for Pet Partners of Carbon County.

 In her spare time, Dr. Daniels enjoys exploring all Wyoming as to offer.
 She enjoys traveling, hiking, horseback riding, and cooking Cajun cuisine.
 Dr. Daniels shares her home with Lady, a Black Lab and Zip, a 7 month old orange American Longhair kitten.

 Sail away with us this summer!
 Our summer destination candle fragrances are here!
-Our hospital’s chosen fragrance for the month of June is “Calypso Bay”.
-This fragrance captures the essence of a relaxing day on the bay.
-With soothing waves of bergamot, grapefruit zest, light florals and musk, you’ll to sail away with Calypso Bay!
+Our hospital’s chosen fragrance for the month of July is “Montego Bay”.
+This fragrance is the perfect paradise escape.
+Where tropical jasmine drifts in the air, island palm leaves dance on the shore and warm salty sea breezes kiss your skin…make your escape to Montego Bay today.
 During this month you can purchase this candle for 20% OFF the regular price while supplies last!

 These products smell fantastic and as they burn they remove pet odors as well as other household odors like cigarette smoke and cooking odors!
 These candles have an estimates burn time of 70 hours.
 There is a fragrance for everyone.
 Give one a try today!